-A leader in both boys’ learning and International Baccalaureate (IB) education, UCC adopted the IB Diploma Program over 20 years ago, followed by the Primary Years Program more than a decade ago.
-We are now are taking steps to introduce the highly regarded IB Middle Years Program (MYP) to benefit our students in Grades 6 through 10.
+A leader in both boys’ learning and International Baccalaureate (IB) education, UCC adopted the IB Diploma Programme over 20 years ago, followed by the Primary Years Programme more than a decade ago.
+We are now are taking steps to introduce the highly regarded IB Middle Years Programme (MYP) to benefit our students in Years 6 through 10.

 UCC students are already reaping the benefits of many aspects of the MYP, which is an outstanding program for boys in early adolescence.
-The program —which meets all provincial and national curriculum standards—is the perfect bridge between our Primary Years Program and the Diploma Program.
+The program —which meets all provincial and national curriculum standards—is the perfect bridge between our Primary Years Programme and the Diploma Programme.
 Authorization of the MYP will complete the IB continuum at UCC.

 The MYP is an engaging, well-rounded program that will encourage your son to make practical connections between his studies and the real world.
 The program doesn’t just teach facts—it will teach your son the essential skills for learning how to learn.
 It will also help him understand his unique learning strengths and areas for growth.

 The program develops skills for communication, collaboration, organization, self-management, reflection, research, media literacy, and creative and critical thinking.
 It also fosters intercultural understanding and global engagement—essential qualities for young people today!

 The MYP will also teach your son tools for lifelong learning and help him discover how to use what he learns to make a positive difference in the world.

 The MYP is an excellent program for boys in early adolescence, and it’s excellent preparation for the IB Diploma Programme.

 Parents who want the best possible education for their children choose the MYP because it offers the following:

 In the MYP, your son will study eight subject groups, with a minimum of 50 teaching hours per subject group each year: